HumbleRens/Text-File-Sorter/README.md

 # Text-File-Sorter
-Filters text by alphabetical order removing any duplicates.
+Filters text by alphabetical order and is able to remove duplicates.